-- For frosting, in a large bowl, beat butter, cream cheese and lemon peel until smooth.
+- For frosting, in a large bowl, beat butter, cream cheese and lemon zest until smooth.
 Gradually beat in confectioners’ sugar and 1/3 cup lemonade concentrate.
 If necessary, refrigerate until spreadable, up to 1 hour.

-- Place one cake layer on a serving plate.
+- Place 1 cake layer on a serving plate.
 Brush 1 tablespoon lemonade concentrate over cake; spread with 1/2 cup frosting.
 Repeat layers.
 Top with remaining cake layer; brush remaining lemonade concentrate over top.

 - Spread remaining frosting over top and sides of cake.

 - Decorate with sprinkles.
 Refrigerate until serving.
-Yield: 12 servings.